A-Z SEO Glossary

 Mirror Site – A site that has the same copied content as another website but with a different URL.

 Natural Links / Natural Listings – Also known as Organic Search Results, are not paid in any form.
-Such websites appear on the top pages of the search results which is not manipulated or dominated by any users.
+Such websites appear on the top pages of the search results, which are not manipulated or dominated by any users.
 It is a simple organic listing.

 Off-page SEO – Off-page SEO is a technique where the website owner relies on third parties to let your web page rank in the search results.
 It is by gaining relevant backlinks, incoming links, references, etc.